FarronF/limerick-council-meetings/meetings/2024/09/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 18 July 2024.md

 be appointed within 6 weeks with works to be completed by the end of the year, and the

 Boil Water Notice is subsequently expected to be lifted.
+Following this, we expect the Taken
+---
-Following this, we expect the Taken--- in Charge process to progress.
+in Charge process to progress.
 Further information will be available in the Rural Water

 Department of Limerick County Council.